penalverbj/FortuneBot/README.md

 Discord Bot that sends fortunes, like a fortune cookie, when promted.

 ## Commands
 +f - outputs a "saying" from an API.
-A new API is needed that has actual fortunes the current one is prety bad
+The current API is pretty bad and I could not find a good one so I am in the process of creating one.

 +q - outputs a quote from Zenquotes API